 Custody of a majority of the actual physical securities is maintained at an agent of the agent bank's trust department using a book-entry system.
-The ISBI's master custodian is The Northern Trust Company.
+The ISBI's master custodian is The State Street Bank & Trust Company.
 The agent of the master custodian is the Depository Trust Company.

 Investments are managed by the ISBI pursuant to Chapter 40, Article 5/22A of the Illinois Compiled Statutes (ILCS) and are maintained in the ISBI Commingled Fund.
-The ISBI reports securities at fair value.
-Where appropriate, the fair value includes estimated disposition costs.